-Farmer Lee Jones was honored with the Who’s Who in Food and Beverage award by The James Beard Foundation in 2011 and currently sits on the board of Chef Magazine.
+Farmer Lee Jones was honored with the Who’s Who in Food and Beverage award by The James Beard Foundation in 2011 and sat on the board of Chef Magazine.
 He and the farm have been featured in numerous national publications, including The New York Times, The Wall Street Journal, Inc. Magazine, Entrepreneur, Bon Appétit, Gourmet, Food & Wine, Cooking Light, Newsweek and The Washington Post.
-He is Food Arts Magazine’s Produce Pro, contributing articles about unique ingredients grown at The Chef’s Garden.
-He was also name one of The Daily Meal’s “60 Coolest People in Food” in 2012 and 2013.
+He was previously Food Arts Magazine’s Produce Pro, contributing articles about unique ingredients grown at The Chef’s Garden.
+He was also name one of The Daily Meal’s “60 Coolest People in Food” in 2012, 2013, 2014 and 2015.

 The Chef’s Garden has been chronicled by “The Martha Stewart Show,” “Roker on the Road,” “CNN Business Unusual,” and ABC World News, and Farmer Lee Jones was the first farmer ever to judge the popular Food Network show “Iron Chef America.”
 He appeared in an episode of the Food Network’s “Food Network Star” as well as “Restaurant: Impossible” along with First Lady Michelle Obama.
 Farmer Lee Jones has also been heard on “Fresh Air,” “All Things Considered” and “The Story.”